CrochetProject/CrochetCraze/_src/behindTheScenes.md

 **_IMPORTANT_** however you name the collection folder is how you will name your `.json` file. i.e. "patterns" folder and "patterns.json."

-Within each of these new markdown file, I'll add:
+Within each of these new markdown files, I'll add:

 ```
 ---